DebasishSahoo10/personal-blog/content/blog/hello-world/index.md

 ---
 title: Some coding knowledge
 date: "2022-02-27T22:12:03.284Z"
-description: "Wrote some coding facts and added my thoughts too"
+description: "Wrote some coding facts and added some of my understandings also.
+Ping me on twitter if you want anything to be added here."
 ---

 ### Writing good commit messages